atomicptr/isic-warframe/README.md

 Register/unregister the current channel for auto posts when Baro'Ki Teer arrives.

+`!warframe sorties register/unregister`

+Register/unregister the current channel for auto posts when new Sorties appear.

+`!fissures`

+Post the currently active void fissures.

 ## Configs

 You can filter alerts by using ```phrases```, ```importantPhrases``` and ```ignores```.